madlink306/antsdr-fw-patch-complete/COMPLETE_PROJECT_README.md

 ---

 **Note**: This repository contains the complete ANTSDR E200 firmware patch project with all optimizations, documentation, and supporting tools.
-The `my_antsdr` branch represents the latest stable implementation with all performance enhancements.
+The repository structure has been simplified for better accessibility and to resolve submodule linking issues.